 - With a decent percentage content of Alpaca wool – a soft and silky natural fiber similar to but warmer than sheep’s wool

-- Incredibly soft, warm, and comfortable – those with cold feet will be happy to wear these socks at night
+- Soft, warm, and comfortable – those with cold feet will be happy to wear these socks at night

 - Great for those with nerve and temperature sensitivity